g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 ### `backgroundImage = "/me/background.jpg"`

 The site's background image.
-Will cover the `background`.
+Will cover the `background` param.

 ### `linkColor = "seagreen"`